GaryniL/BingSpeechRecognition/README.md

 Output: `synthesized.wav`

 ### Speech to Text Recognition

+In this part, we should get [Bing Voice Recognition](https://datamarket.azure.com/dataset/bing/speechrecognition) token, like Speech API, you can call 5000 times for free per month.
+Then you can access your keys from [this page](https://datamarket.azure.com/account/keys)

 Since Bing Voice Recognition service can't recognition our voice recoding file at once, we should separate the file to mutiple parts first.
 We suggest the tool [Audacity](http://sourceforge.net/projects/audacity/) for track editing.